a-vrma/novel-noises/README.md

 # Novel Noises

 A database of books and music that are related.
+Unfinished.

 ## Todo